qiscus/QiscusCore-iOS/index.md

 ## Term of User

 Qiscus Chat SDK has three term of user, Qiscus Account and Participant.
 Qiscus Account is user who success through authentication phase, hence this  user able to use Qiscus Chat SDK features.
 In other hand, Participant is user who in a Chat Room.
 At some case, you need add more user to your Chat Room, what you can do you can add participant, then your Chat Room increase the number of participant and decrease whenever you remove participant.
-To use add participant you can refer to this link [add participant link section]
+To use add participant you can refer to this [add participant](#Add-Participant-in-CHAT-room)

 Term of user Table: